fbezruchko/miro_arduino_ide_dfu/README.md

 3. Put files from "patсh/win" and "patch/linux" to your ARDUINO IDE root folder

-4. Run ARDUINO IDE and install ESP8266 tools with this manual: https://arduino-esp8266.readthedocs.io/en/2.5.2/installing.html
+4. Run ARDUINO IDE and install ESP8266 tools with this manual: https://arduino-esp8266.readthedocs.io/en/2.5.2/installing.html.
+You need to install ESP8266 Arduino Core v2.6.0(!!! only this version is guaranteed to work completely).

 4. From Sketch->Include Library->ManageLibraries... find and install ArduinoJson v5.x.x by Benoit Blanchon